vasilevp/vasilevp.github.io/pages/cv.md

 - a beeping attachment for my washing machine to indicate that the washing cycle has finished or that user input (i.e. adding fabric softener) is required

 ### Less nerdy activities
-I also like to play videogames, cook, go camping, occasionally play guitar and bass and write music.
+I also like to play video games, cook, go camping, occasionally play guitar and bass and write music.

 [Kubernetes Operator]: https://kubernetes.io/docs/concepts/extend-kubernetes/operator/
 [CloudFoundry tile]: https://docs.pivotal.io/tiledev/2-6/tile-basics.html